 How can NA Law Solicitors help with a Permitted Paid Engagement visa?

 If you wish to come to the UK on a PPE visa, you must ensure that you are aware of the types of activities you are allowed to perform.
 Carrying out a non-permitted activity, whether deliberately or by accident, can lead to the revocation of your visa and your potential deportation.
 As the rules regarding this are complex and change frequently, you should seek legal advice when making your application.
 It may be appropriate in some circumstances to apply via the Tier 2 route for longer assignments.

 NA Law Solicitors are a niche immigration law firm specialising in individual migration and can advise you on your visa options and guide you throughout the entire application process.
-Please get in touch for a free initial 15-minute consultation.
+Please get in touch for an initial 15-minute consultation.